Learning opportunities

 Lectures

 Lectures will form a key part of module delivery.
-They may explain some of the key theories and topics for a particular subject, or give a broad outline of a topic area.
+They may explain some of the key theories and topics for a particular subject or give a broad outline of a topic area.
 They will include a mix of delivery from the lecturer and student engagement/activity.
-They are an important means whereby you are taught about the area of your study.
-Lectures will be delivered by the teaching team, or occasionally a guest lecturer who will give particular insight into an area of your study.
+They are an important means by which you are taught about the area of your study.
+The teaching team will deliver lectures or, occasionally, a guest lecturer who will give particular insight into an area of your study.

-Achieving the learning outcomes is dependent on your reading, seminar contributions, assignment completion and, where necessary, attendance at workshops or the Centre for Academic Skills and English (CASE).
+Achieving the learning outcomes depends on your reading, seminar contributions, assignment completion and, where necessary, attendance at workshops or the Centre for Academic Skills and English (CASE).
 Directed reading is given with every lecture.

-We encourage you to take notes during lectures, using a method to suit you.
-This may be by hand, or using a laptop or tablet.
-Note-taking is an important skill which should be further developed over your years of study.
+We encourage you to take notes during lectures using a method that suits you.
+This may be done by hand or using a laptop or tablet.
+Note-taking is an important skill that should be further developed over the years of study.
 Help on note-taking can be obtained from the CASE.

 Guest lectures

-Throughout the year a range of guest lectures will take place.
-Guest lectures offer a very good opportunity to help contextualise a particular course or subject or explore an issue in more depth.
-They can also often provide an insight into the day-to-day operational issues which managers must deal with.
+Throughout the year, a range of guest lectures will take place.
+Guest lectures offer a great opportunity to help contextualise a particular course or subject or explore an issue in more depth.
+They can also often provide insight into the day-to-day operational issues which managers must deal with.

-Guests may sometimes be brought in on a specific module to talk about a particular topic.
-Alternatively, a guest lecture may have as its subject a more general theme.
-This second type of guest lecture will be open to all students and usually take place on a Wednesday afternoon.
+Guests may sometimes be brought in on a specific module to discuss a particular topic.
+Alternatively, a guest lecture may have a more general theme as its subject.
+This second type of guest lecture will be open to all students and usually takes place on a Wednesday afternoon.

 Seminars